 Hey, Cady here.
 Just want to let you know I read the message boards.
-I’m active in one Facebook group for applicants, and I help moderate another.
-I am aware that every last one of you is panicked about the statement of purpose.
+I’m active in one Facebook group for MFA applicants, and I help moderate another.
+I am aware that a lot of people are panicked about the creative writing statement of purpose.

 I’ve been known to show my statement to people, but that’s not what I’m going to do here.
 I know this is a strange thing to say about a document that I sent out to a bunch of strangers at one point, but it’s personal.